A HECS-HELP loan allows students to borrow from the Commonwealth to cover some or all of their student contribution.

 - complete and submit a ‘Request for Commonwealth support and HECS-HELP' form for each program you are enrolled in by the census date

-- provide your Tax File Number (TFN) or a Certificate of application for a tax file number before the census date, otherwise your enrolment will be cancelled.
+- provide your Tax File Number (TFN) or a Certificate of application for a tax file number before the census date

-Holders of other permanent visas, and New Zealand Citizens, who do not meet the above eligibility criteria, are not eligible for HECS-HELP loans and must pay all student contributions to the University by the invoice due date.
+Holders of other permanent visas, and New Zealand Citizens, who do not meet the above eligibility criteria, are not eligible for HECS-HELP loans or the 10% HECS-HELP up-front payment discount and must pay all student contributions to the University by the invoice due date.

 HECS-HELP eligible students may pay their student contribution in the following ways: